I asked some of the leading professional Tarot readers, authors and experts the following question:

 “What is your best (and uncommon) piece of advice for someone wanting to become a professional Tarot reader?”

 I was so impressed by the insights each Tarot professional had to share.
-From being true to yourself, to practising at local events to being consciously ‘professional’ – you’ll be amazed too at what these Tarot experts have to say.
+From being true to yourself, to practicing at local events to being consciously ‘professional' – you’ll be amazed too at what these Tarot experts have to say.

 Read the insider secrets and advice below to help you become a professional Tarot reader.
 Responses (in alphabetical order) from:

 - Kim Huggens